Almond Butter Protein Balls

 Instructions

-1. Mix together all of the ingredients in a bowl using a rubber spatula
+• Add all of the ingredients to a mixing bowl and mix them together using a rubber spatula.

-2. Use a mini cookie scoop to drop the batter onto a parchment paper lined baking sheet
+• Use a 1.5 tablespoon sized cookie scoop to drop the batter onto a parchment paper lined baking sheet.

-3. Place the balls in the fridge for one hour.
-After they have hardened, use your hands to roll them into balls
+• Place the protein balls in the fridge for one hour.
+After they have hardened, use your hands to roll them into balls.

-4. Store the almond butter protein balls in an airtight bag or container in the fridge or freezer
+• Store the almond butter protein balls in an airtight container in the refrigerator for one week or the freezer for 1-2 months.

 Sharing is caring!